Alternatives to general relativity: Farnes' theories

 Farnes' theory is a simpler alternative to the conventional LambdaCDM model, as both dark energy and dark matter (two hypotheses) are solved using a single negative mass fluid (one hypothesis).
 The theory should be directly testable using the Square Kilometre Array radio telescope now under construction.

 Relativistic MOND

 The original theory of MOND by Milgrom was developed in 1983 as an alternative to "dark matter".
 Departures from Newton's law of gravitation are governed by an acceleration scale, not a distance scale.
-MOND successfully predicted the Tully–Fisher observation that the baryonic mass of a galaxy scale as the fourth power of the flat rotation speed.
+MOND has made a number of successful, "prior" predictions, that is, predictions of unknown facts that were subsequently confirmed by observation..
+For example, Milgrom predicted in 1993 that the baryonic mass of a galaxy scales as the fourth power of the flat rotation speed and this was subsequently confirmed by observation.

 Many attempts at a relativistic version of MOND exist, as reviewed by Famaey and McGaugh.
 In so far as these theories actually reduce to non-relativistic MOND in the weak field limit they inherit its apparent failure to reproduce the correct gravitational potentials of galaxy clusters.

 RAQUAL, the relativistic version of MOND's field equation AQUAL has a three part action: